Well, that’s great, but I’m sure you understand the importance of having a website, right?

-- Increase brand awareness and to look more professional.
+- Increase brand awareness and look more professional to their customers.

 - Demonstrate their expertise in their niche or industry.